UCB-stat-159-s23/project-group29/README.md

 ## Project Website

-The website for this project can be found [https://ucb-stat-159-s23.github.io/project-group29/main.html](here)
+The website for this project can be found here [https://ucb-stat-159-s23.github.io/project-group29/main.html]

 ## Dataset